 The keys to fighting obesity in backyard chickens is found in a familiar formula: a healthy diet plus plenty of exercise.

 4 STEPS TO PREVENT OBESITY IN LAYING HENS:

 1. MONITOR THEIR WEIGHT

-This may sound completely ridiculous and/or too arduous a task to those with more than a few backyard chickens, but if you know that you are the type of person inclined to lavish treats/snacks/leftovers on your chickens, weighing them is the only way to to know whether those treats are negatively impacting their health.
-Any bathroom scale will do.
+This may sound completely ridiculous and/or too arduous a task to those with more than a few backyard chickens, but if you know that you are the type of person inclined to lavish treats/snacks/leftovers on your chickens, weighing them is the only way to know whether those treats are negatively impacting their health.
+This is the scale I use.

 Fully grown hens should maintain a consistent weight.
 Changes in weight in a mature hen are a sign of a problem.
 Weigh hens regularly.
-If they are losing weight, there is a problem that must be ferreted out and if they are gaining weight, they are being over-fed.
+If they are losing weight, there is a problem that must be ferreted out (illness, worms, etc) and if they are gaining weight, they are being over-fed.

 With a restricted feeding schedule, chickens are fed at specific intervals during the day, which requires space at the feeder to all birds simultaneously.
 Failure to provide enough feeder space can result in birds lower in the pecking order being deprived of food.
 Restricted feeding generally requires the use of several feeders even in a small flock and should not be employed without a good reason for doing so and a clear understanding of the proper implementation of a restricted feeding schedule.

 Treats, snacks and table scraps replace a portion of the daily essential dietary requirements found in quality layer rations.
 Excessive treats, even healthy treats, can cause obesity and other health complications.
 No more than 5% of a hen’s daily diet (2 tablespoons per bird) should consist of treats.
 It’s no secret that we enjoy spoiling our pet chickens with treats.
 Moderation and common sense should be the guide in treat selection and quantity in order to keep their weight under control.